rene369a/configure-ad/README.md

 <p>

   - Promote as a DC: Set up a new forest as mydomain.com (can be anything, just remember what it is)
-  - Restart and then log back into DC-1 as user: mydomain.com\labuser
+  - Restart and then log back into DC-1 as user: (domain)\labuser
 </p>
 <p>
 <img width="1670" alt="Screenshot 2023-08-20 at 2 19 57 PM" src="https://github.com/rene369a/configure-ad/assets/142533276/4be9a74b-b5ca-40ed-8bbd-a117d85dcffd">